-For the Serious SIP, DEC has identified the required removal of EPA certified devices that are 25 years old and have an emission rating of greater than 2.0 g/hr.
-Initially these older EPA certified devices are required to be removed by December 2024 and will be triggered upon EPA's determination that the area failed to attain the standard.
-However, once the regulation is triggered, all older EPA certified devices must be removed or replaced upon sale of the property they reside on.
+For the Serious SIP, DEC has identified the required removal of EPA certified devices that are 25 years old and have a PM emission rating of greater than 2.0 g/hr.
+Initially these older EPA certified devices are required to be removed by December 2024 and this requirement will be triggered upon EPA's determination that the area failed to attain the standard.
+However, once the regulation is triggered, all older EPA certified devices must be removed or replaced upon sale of the property where they are located.
 Furthermore, the 25 years, is a rolling time period.
 Every year, a new set of older EPA certified devices will be eligible for removal or replacement.
-This on-going MSM will provide the foundation for transitioning the area's wood-fired devices to the 2.0 g/hr standard.
+This on-going MSM will provide the foundation for transitioning the area's wood-fired heating devices more quickly to the 2.0 g/hr standard.